 To be effective, any safety and health program needs the meaningful participation of its employees.
 They have much to gain from a successful program and the most to lose if the program fails.

-They also often know the most about potential hazards associated with their jobs.
-Additionally, involvement breeds acceptance as people support what they help create.
-These proactive measures, such as Behavior Based Safety Observations and Good-Catches are positive things employees can do rather than negative outcomes they should avoid.
-Safety happens before an incident and this measure gives employees the goal of elimination before mitigation.
+Employees often know the most about potential hazards associated with their jobs.
+Additionally, involvement breeds acceptance because employees support what they help create.
+Proactive measures such as Behavior Based Safety Observations and Good Catches are positive things employees can do rather than negative outcomes they should avoid.

+Safety happens before an incident, and this measure gives employees the goal of elimination before mitigation.
 Conversely, learning from mistakes is vital to a safety program.
 Near-miss reporting is another piece of the puzzle that allows the department to continue the vision of zero injuries.

-The department experienced a 156% increase in employee participation in observations, near-miss and good-catch reporting for the first quarter 2023 compared to 2022.
+The department experienced a 33% increase in employee participation in observations, near-miss and good-catch reporting for the first three quarters of 2023 compared to 2022.

-This measure shows how involved MoDOT employees are in the department's safety program by tracking BBS observations, near-misses and good-catches.
+This measure shows how involved MoDOT employees are in the department's safety program by tracking BBS observations, near-misses and Good-Catches.
 This leading indicator shows trends and recognizes employees practicing good hazard recognition.

-Employee involvement measure uses observation, near-miss, and good-catch data that is submitted by employee through https://www.modotbbs.com/.
+Employee involvement measure uses observation, near-miss and good-catch data that is submitted by MoDOT employees.